Caleydo/caleydo-doc/data.md

 For virtually all operations in Caleydo you must specify, which dataset you want to use, which perspective you want to use for the rows in the dataset and which perspective you want to use for the columns.
 In many cases this might be implicit, for example, because there is only one possible combination, but sometimes you will have to specify these things yourself.

 ##Startup
-Upon startup you are presented with choices for different ways to start Caleydo.
+Upon startup you can choose from different ways to start Caleydo.
 These are:

  * **Load Demo Data** - with readily set-up sample projects
  * **TCGA Data** - provides access to pre-packaged TCGA data files.